BriannaVitan/Weather-Forecast-Dashboard/README.md

 - [Questions](#questions)

 ## Installation

 To use the weather App, please follow these steps:
 1. Clone the Repo at git clone
 2. Navigate to the project directory
 3. Install: npm install
 4. Start the sever: npm start dev
-5. The broswer should open on your web browser, if not, navigate to  http://localhost:3001.
+5. Open your web browser, if not, navigate to  http://localhost:3001 to view the app.

 ## Usage

 After the installation process, please type in the search bar which city you'd like to view the weather.
 After sumbitting search, it will show your current weather and a 5day forecast.